glautz/waybar_wireplumber_audio_changer/README.md

 # waybar_wireplumber_audio_changer
-A script that uses wofi and wpctl to change audio sinks.
+A script that uses fuzzel and wpctl to change audio sinks.
 Can be used with waybar to make a clickable audio sink changer

-Needs to have wofi installed, as well as wireplumber in order to use the wpctl command.
+Needs to have fuzzel installed, as well as wireplumber in order to use the wpctl command.

 ![Example Screenshot](example.png)